Istine/Istine/README.md

 - 👋 Hi, I’m @Istine and i'm  a Fullstack developer
 - 😄 I have worked with React, Nodejs, Nextjs, javascript, SQL, NOSQL,and GraphQl
 - 👀 I’m interested in using technology to solve complex problems...
-- 🌱 I’m currently learning game developemt with javascript...
+- 🌱 I’m currently taking a refresher course on Java programming
 - 📫 You can email me at imanchesebastian@gmail.com